Redocly/developer-portal-starter/developer-portal/for-sellers/orders/current-orders/viewing-current-orders.md

 ## On your Fast Seller Dashboard

-You can go to your Fast Seller Dashboard and see payments to your accounts by logging in to [fast.co/business](https://fast.co/business).
+[Log in to the Fast Seller Dashboard](https://fast.co/business/dash/home) to see payments to your accounts.

 ## On your platform